1970 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2. 1970-D DDR Errors (FS-801 And FS-802)

-The 1970-D DDR (Doubled Die Reverse) quarter exhibits noticeable doubling on the reverse design elements, particularly around the eagle and lettering.
+The 1970-D DDR (Doubled Die Reverse) quarter exhibits noticeable doubling on the reverse design elements, particularly around the eagle’s details and the surrounding lettering.
+DDR means the doubling occurred on the reverse working die rather than the obverse, affecting the eagle and inscriptions instead of Washington’s portrait.

 1970-D DDR (FS-801) Price/Grade Chart